This article does not yet show and describe the graphical user interface of Checkmk version 2.0.0. We will update this article as soon as possible.

 msiexec (or with a double-click as

-/usr/lib/check_mk_agent/plugins/[configured interval]/(Since version 1.6.0 a script of the same name is also stored under
+/usr/lib/check_mk_agent/plugins/[configured interval]/(A script of the same name is also stored under

 /usr/bin, so that